gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 ```
 Here's the [complete JSBin](http://jsbin.com/ujasub/10)

-The cool part is that our chart updates whenever `points` changes.
+The cool part is that our chart updates whenever the `points` data changes.

 This is a fairly static example.
-In our actual implementation, we dynamically calculated the chart size at runtime and calculated x and y points based an array of models.
-We also distilled the chart down into directives so we could just say something like `<line-chart data="{{points}}">`
+In our actual implementation, we calculated the chart size at runtime and dynamically calculated x and y values from an array of model data.
+We also distilled everything down into directives so we could just say something like `<line-chart data="{{points}}">`

-If you need highly complex charts with animations and such, then maybe a full-fledged SVG library is the right choice.
-But if also you need is a simple, custom chart, then I'd recommend starting with just writing your own SVGs.
-That would have saved me a big headache.
+If you need really fancy charts with animations and such, then maybe a full-fledged SVG library is the right choice.
+But if just you need a simple custom chart, then I'd recommend starting with hand rolled SVGs.
+Going that route first would have saved me a big headache.